webplatform/docs/concepts/responsive/an_introduction_to_responsive_website_design/index.md

 ---
-title: an introduction to responsive website design
+title: 'an introduction to responsive website design'
 tags:
   - Concept
   - Pages